openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-basic-components-navigation.md

     return CustomTransition.delegate;
   }

+  // Register the animation callback of a page.
+  // startCallback: used to set the page status when the animation starts.
+  // endCallback: used to set the page status when the animation ends.
+  // onFinish: used to perform operations on the page after the animation ends.
-  registerNavParam(name: number, startCallback: (operation: boolean, isExit: boolean) => void,
+  // timeout: timeout for ending the transition. registerNavParam(name: number, startCallback: (operation: boolean, isExit: boolean) => void,
                    endCallback:(operation: boolean, isExit: boolean) => void,
                    onFinish: (opeation: boolean, isExit: boolean) => void, timeout: number): void {